70. 5 Myths sabotaging your job hunting and career.

 How do you make your job application stand out?

 - Have you followed the application guidelines?
-Following the application guideline is so important!
-If a job is advertised on LinkedIn, make sure you go back to the organization's website, click on the Careers or About us tab, and check if they don't have guidelines for job applications.
+Following the application, a guideline is so important!
+If a job is advertised on LinkedIn, make sure you go back to the organization's website, click on the Careers or About us tab, and check if they have guidelines for job applications.
 Many organizations do.

 - Do you understand the power of technology and how it's impacting your online application?
 Do you know how LinkedIn and what you have on your profile are affecting your online LinkedIn application?
 If you apply through LinkedIn, your LinkedIn profile has to be done in a certain way for you to rank well for that role that you've just applied for.
 Your resume design or CV design and how it may affect the readability by bots and how important it is for it to be nicely read by the human eyes.

 Myth 5: I'm too young or too old for the job market.

 We are living longer and getting healthier, even as we age.
 So it would be expected that professionals can work longer.
 If you are over 50, you have a lot of excellent experience under your belt.
 There will be roles that would need that.
 These opportunities would be looking at trustworthiness, mentoring, and leadership that you bring to a team.
 So, how can you best highlight those strengths to make your application stand out?